96boards/website/README.md

 *****

 ## Contributions
-We happy to consider any contributions/feature requests that you may submit so please submit a PR with your changes and we will take a look.
+We happy to consider any contributions/feature requests that you may have.
+Please submit a PR with your changes and we will take a look.
+You can also use the `Github Edit` buttons available on all the website pages to help locate the file you wish to edit/raise and issue about.

 *****